-To learn more about how a personal injury lawyer at Powers & Santola, LLP., can help you achieve financial recovery for a brain injury, contact us online or call us to schedule a free consultation in our Albany office (518-465-5995) or Syracuse office (315-308-1020).
+If you or a loved one suffered a spinal cord injury due to someone else’s negligence, a personal injury attorney at Powers & Santola, LLP., can help.
+Contact our upstate New York law office or call us to schedule a free consultation in our Albany office (518-465-5995) or Syracuse office (315-308-1020).